imse440/imse440.github.io/docs/source/project.rst

 - One submission per team.
 - Your poster should be different from your JupyterLab in some major ways:

-    - The audience of the poster is someone who have general knowledge about statistics, but may not necessarily be familair with either Python or the data sets you are using.
+    - The audience of the poster is someone who have general knowledge about statistics, but may not necessarily be familiar with either Python or the data sets you are using.
     - Thus, your poster should not include any codes (leave them in the notebook).
 Rather, describe things in plain English.
     - You should also avoid using programing jargons (e.g., function names such as ``groupby``), or anything specific to the data set (e.g., variable names such as "co2_level_mi").